 Alaskan dog breeds are not your typical dogs.
 For starters, they need to be bred with a thick fur coat in order to keep them warm during the cold winter months.
 Plus, most Alaskan dogs were bred to be sled dogs, which means high stamina is needed.

-That being said, we take a deep look at the four dog breeds of Alaska (both purebred and hybrid) and what makes them unique and special.
-And while they’re all distinctly separate breeds, they do share a lot of similarities.
+That being said, we take a deep dive at the four Alaskan dog breeds and what makes them unique and special.
+And while the 4 dogs are all distinctly separate breeds, they do share a lot of similarities.
 Read on to learn about these arctic-loving dogs!

 History of Dogs in Alaska